minhtr05/obsidian/Maths/Unit 3/Residuals.md

 >[!example]- Plotting Residuals w/ classpad

 #### Determining If Model is appropriate
-A Pattern that is ea
+A Pattern that is easily visible means that this is not a strong r